 PORTABLE TOWER MANUFACTURING

-Towers can be permanent on the skid mounts with auto-leveling systems, container shippable, or our flagship roll on roll off with expandable deck platform working areas.
+Towers can be permanent on the skid mounts with auto-leveling systems, and container shippable.
+All are towable with a 3/4 truck.

-US DOD Missile Defense Systems Quote: LMS Tower is the only one that meets all the critical requirements pursuant to analysis and comparison/evaluation, LMS robust design and larger deployed footprint provides 105 mph wind resistance capability on the launch pad.
+US DOD Missile Defense Systems Quote: LMS Tower is the only one that meets all the critical requirements pursuant to analysis and comparison/evaluation, LMS’s robust design and larger deployed footprint provide 105 mph wind resistance capability on the launch pad.
 Oil and Gas Alberta Canada: Where undisturbed grounds are a priority LMS mobile tower trailers are a perfect fit.
-For quality stable microwave path alignment they rely on Landa reliability.
+For quality stable microwave path alignment they rely on Landa Mobile Systems reliability.

 - Exceeds Environmental Low Temperature in accordance with Mil-Std-810 Procedure II: Operational cold start and/or Storage.